sharmachait/Cohort/Advanced Backend/09 grpc and protobufs.md

 we can auto complete for this on postman we just need to upload our proto file to it

-we cna generate the typescirpt types from the proto file using the proto-loader-gen-types script
+we can generate the typescirpt types from the proto file using the proto-loader-gen-types script

 > node node_modules/@grpc/proto-loader/build/bin/proto-loader-gen-types.js